billyrrr/onto/README.md

 using "flask-boiler architecture".
 It works with flask so you may build new services using flask-boiler to run with your current flask app.

+Some reasons that you may want to use this framework:
+- The automatically documented API accelerates your development
+- You want to use Firestore to build your front end, but you have to give up because your data contains many relational reference
+- You want to move some business logic to back end
+- You are open to trying something new and contributing to a framework
+- You want to develop a new reactive service to your existing flask app

 This framework is at ***development stage***.
 API is not guaranteed and ***will*** change often.